Herpes simplex research: Vaccine research

 Various vaccine candidates have been developed, the first ones in the 1920s, but none has been successful to date.

 Both herpes simplex virus types (HSV-1 and HSV-2) share a high rate of sequence homology, so the development of a prophylactic-therapeutic vaccine that proves effective against one type of the virus would likely aid in the development of the other.
 As of 2020, several vaccine candidates are in different stages of clinical trials.

 An ideal herpes vaccine should induce immune responses adequate to prevent infection.
 Short of this ideal, a candidate vaccine might be considered successful if it (a) mitigates primary clinical episodes, (b) prevents colonization of the ganglia, (c) helps reduce the frequency or severity of recurrences, and (d) reduces viral shedding in actively infected or asymptomatic individuals.
 The fact that a live-attenuated vaccine induced better protection from HSV infection and symptoms is not new, because live-attenuated vaccines account for most of the successful vaccines in use today.
 However, governmental and corporate bodies seem to support the more recent and safer but possibly less effective approaches such as glycoprotein- and DNA-based vaccines.

-Advocacy

-Due to the current stigma of the herpes simplex virus, the topic of a cure has always been considered a "taboo" whilst some also consider the symptoms to be mild that a cure or a vaccine is not needed.
-However, in April 2020, a subreddit group, r/HerpesCureResearch was formed to advocate for cure research and better treatment of HSV.
-The "Herpes Cure Research" has grown to 20k members and has raised funds for Fred Hutch's genome editing treatment and UPenn's mRNA vaccine research as well as forming a Herpes Cure Advocacy group in which the group is raising awareness on the health complications associated with HSV.